 Adobe Makes $10 Photoshop CC 2014 Photography Plan Permanent

-The new Creative Cloud Photography Plan includes the latest and greatest desktop releases of both Photoshop CC and Lightroom 5, plus other related tools and services.
+The new Creative Cloud Photography Plan includes the latest and greatest full desktop releases of both Photoshop CC and Lightroom 5, plus other integrated tools and services.
 It includes all of the following components for only US$9.99/month with an annual membership (Adobe’s best deal ever on PS):

 - New Photoshop CC 2014 complete with Bridge CC and Adobe Camera Raw (ACR)